Vera Dushevina: 2005–2009

-Dushevina began her 2005 campaign by losing in the first round at the Canberra Women's Classic to Anna-Lena Grönefeld.
+Dushevina began her 2005 campaign by losing in the first round at the Canberra International to Anna-Lena Grönefeld.
 At the Australian Open, she reached the fourth round of a Grand Slam tournament for the first time, before losing to fifth seed Svetlana Kuznetsova.
 Along the way, she realized her first top-20 victory over then-world No. 11 Vera Zvonareva, 6–3, 6–3 in the second round.
 She qualified for the Open Gaz de France and Dubai Championships but fell to Dinara Safina 2–6, 4–6 in the second round and to Nathalie Dechy, 7–6, 4–6, 6–7 in the first round, respectively.
 She then lost four straight matches in the second round of the Miami Open and the first rounds of Amelia Island, Warsaw and Berlin.
 However, she bounced back by reaching the quarterfinals of the Internationaux de Strasbourg losing to eventual champion Anabel Medina Garrigues in three sets.
 At the French Open, she lost to 21st seed Mary Pierce.

 Dushevina reached her first WTA Tour singles final at the Eastbourne International as a qualifier where she finished runner-up to former world No. 1, Kim Clijsters.
 In the said tournament, she realized her first top-5 victory over then-world No. 3, Amélie Mauresmo, 6–4, 6–4 in the second round.
 However, she fell in the first round of Wimbledon to Ana Ivanovic, in straight sets.
 She then bounced back to reach the semifinals of the Nordic Light Open, losing to Katarina Srebotnik in two.
 She reached the second round of the Connecticut Open losing to Elena Dementieva.
 Dushevina then suffered back-to-back to losses to Shahar Pe'er at the second round of the US Open and first round of the China Open.
 At the quarterfinals of the Korea Open, she fell to top seed Jelena Janković, followed by a first-round loss at the Kremlin Cup to Elena Likhovtseva in three sets, respectively.
-She then avenged her loss to Janković at the Generali Ladies Linz, defeating her 7–6, 3–6, 6–0 in the first round, but fell to Sybille Bammer in the next.
+She then avenged her loss to Janković at the Linz Open, defeating her 7–6, 3–6, 6–0 in the first round, but fell to Sybille Bammer in the next.